BingkaiWang/bingkaiwang/content/home/about.md

 # Biography

 Bingkai Wang is a Ph.D student of Biostatistics in Johns Hopkins Bloomberg School of Public Health.
-Under the advisory of Prof. Michael Rosenblum and Prof. Brian Caffo, his research interests include causal inference, covariate adjustment in randomized clinical trials, fMRI data analysis and machine learning thoery.
+Under the advisory of Prof. Michael Rosenblum and Prof. Brian Caffo, his research interests include causal inference, covariate adjustment in randomized clinical trials, fMRI data analysis and machine learning theory.